 We started to offer video cloud solutions in 2016, prior to the explosive growth of the video industry in China.
-Our full stack end-to end video cloud solutions offer various state-of-the-art deep learning algorithms, including cloud trans-coding, image enhancement, smart high definition, content auditing, dark image enhancement and portrait restoration.
-Our holistic AI-empowered video cloud solutions serve both on-demand video and live streaming companies, offering a high-capacity and elastic cloud delivery network built on our industry leading containerized edge computing platform.
-To meet the large scale and high quality cloud delivery requirements of these companies, our video cloud solutions combine core technologies such as AI-empowered video processing algorithms and multi-link optimization to provide enhanced cloud delivery services beyond traditional content delivery services.
+Our video cloud solutions offer various state-of-the-art deep learning algorithms, including cloud trans-coding, image enhancement, smart high definition, content auditing, dark image enhancement and portrait restoration.
+Our holistic AI-empowered video cloud solutions serve both on-demand video and live streaming companies.
 For on-demand videos, we offer video upload, distributed encoding, media resource management and on-demand delivery.
 For live streaming, we offer delivery acceleration, real-time encoding, live recording and storage.
 Our video cloud solutions can be accessed through a management system or API/SDK.